YakovlevEugen/courses-store/Readme.md

-# Pet prject - courses store.
+# My Pet Prject

 I made it in order to understand basics of Node.js and Databases(Mongo/Mongoose) and also build simple architecture of Express for Fullstack skills